OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ![Bitbucket pipe generator - complete](pipe-generator-complete.png)

+Once you have the files, you'll likely want to edit the following files to suit your pipe:

+ - `bitbucket-pipelines.yml`
+ - `Dockerfile`
+ - `LICENSE.txt`
+ - `pipe.yml`
+ - `pipe/pipe.sh`
+ - `README.md`
+ - `test/test.bats`

+Next up, I'll discuss each of these in some more detail.

+### Creating the pipe - bitbucket-pipelines.yml
-### Writing the main pipe script
+### Creating the pipe bash script

-The generator will get you quite far, but the next thing we need to do is create the main script that will run when you execute your file.
+The generator will get you quite far, but the next thing we need to do is create the main script that will run when the pipe is executed in the Bitbucket pipeline.

 :::hint
 **Tip: ** Check other repositories to see how they have written their pipe!